 Bucks County, Pennsylvania, is home to 12 historic covered bridges.
 Most of these are located in Central and Upper Bucks County, and I’ve featured the western half of these previously.
 However, if you are wanting to see historic covered bridges in Lower Bucks County, there is only one option remaining: Schofield Covered Bridge.

-Schofield Covered Bridge is located in Tyler State Park, a 1,700-acre park in Newton and Northampton Townships.
+Schofield Covered Bridge is located in Tyler State Park, a 1,700-acre park in Newtown and Northampton Townships.
 The land that would become the state park was originally farmland, and 10 historic farmhouses are located within the park’s boundaries and rented out as private residences.

 To help the farmers in the area get across Neshaminy Creek, a covered bridge was built in 1873.
 The bridge, known as Schofield Ford Covered Bridge (or in one source, Twinning Covered Bridge), is 164 feet long, making it the longest covered bridge in Bucks County.